elacin/todomvc/examples/scalajs-react/readme.md

 `~fastOptJS`

-The two compilation modes generates two differently named files, so there is a separate `index-dev.html` which references the files generated from `fastOptJS`.
+The two compilation modes generate two differently named files, so there is a separate `index-dev.html` which references the files generated from `fastOptJS`.